OPPORTUNITY FOR STUDENTS TO EARN FREE COLLEGE CREDIT

 WHAT ELSE DO I NEED TO KNOW?

 Modern States will pay for you to take the CLEP exam.
-Complete all the coursework and then fill out our CLEP Voucher Request Form for a payment voucher.
-There are no prerequisites for the 32 courses that will be offered, and all of them are self-paced.
+After you complete the coursework and practice questions, request a CLEP voucher code from the Modern States website.
+There are no prerequisites for the 32 courses that are available, and all of them are self-paced.
 Some of the courses stem from a partnership between Modern States and edX, the online education platform created by Harvard and MIT.

 HOW CAN I GET INVOLVED?